ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 1 min aggregrated view is present from session and flow tables.

+## Challenge 2: Query 1.0 : User is interested to view the schema of 1min aggregrated view of enriched flow table.

+enriched_flow_agg_1_min
+| getschema

 ## Challenge 2: Query 1.1 : User is interested to view the records in 1min agregrated enriched flow table where application is not empty and able to view only session id, uplinkOctets, downlink octets value with event time window start and end details

 KQL queries can be used to filter data and return specific information.
 Now, you'll learn how to choose specific rows of data.